prisma/prisma-examples/misc/react-graphql-fullstack/server/README.md

 > **Note**: You're using [npx](https://github.com/npm/npx) to run the Prisma Framework CLI that's listed as a development dependency in [`package.json`](./package.json).
 Alternatively, you can install the CLI globally using `npm install -g prisma2`.
 When using Yarn, you can run: `yarn prisma2 dev`.

 You can now open [Prisma Studio](https://github.com/prisma/studio).
-Open your browser and navigate to the URL displayed by the CLI output (typically at [`http://localhost:5555`](http://localhost:5555)).
+Open your browser and navigate to the the URL displayed by the CLI output (typically at [`http://localhost:5555`](http://localhost:5555)).

 <Details>
 <Summary><b>Alternative: </b>Connect to your own database</Summary>